dfoley1218/Image-Generator-Project/README.md

 https://imagegeneratorproj.netlify.app/

-This project showcases more advanced JS integration into a random image generator.
+This project showcases more advanced JS integration into a fun random mood image generator.
 The project focused on core JS principles like...

 - for of loops
 - import/export functions